Openigloo home

 2-bedroom apartments for rent in good cause buildings in Financial District

-Financial District’s rental stock leans toward studios and 1-bedrooms, so 2-bedroom apartments for rent can be more limited here.
-This page includes 19 apartments for rent in good cause buildings, giving you a focused way to compare options in this part of Manhattan.
-Financial District has an average building rating of 4.1/5 across 52 rated buildings, an average tenancy length of 2.7 months based on 105 relisted units, and an average rent increase of 1.5% based on 256 relisted units (building-level trends; individual units can differ)
+Financial District’s most common bedroom types are studios and 1-bedrooms, so 2-bedroom apartments for rent can be more limited.
+This page currently shows 19+ apartments for rent in good cause buildings in Financial District.
+Financial District has an average building rating of 4.1/5 across 51 rated buildings, an average tenancy length of 3.0 months based on 94 relisted units, and an average rent increase of 6.0% based on 241 relisted units (building-level trends; individual units can differ).

 Loading listings…